bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 ## Removal of the `[x: string]` index signature

-Another property of Atproto being an "open protocol" is the fact that objects are allowed to contain additional, unspecified, properties (though this should be done with caution to avoid incompatibility with properties added in the future).
+Another property of Atproto being an "open protocol" is the fact that objects are allowed to contain additional &mdash; unspecified &mdash; properties (though this should be done with caution to avoid incompatibility with properties added in the future).
 This used to be represented in the type system using a `[k: string]: unknown` index signature in generated interfaces.
-This is how the video embed was represented:
+This is how the video embed used to be represented:

 ```typescript
 export interface Main {